Blue-crowned laughingthrush

+Genomics

+A chromosome-level genome assembly of Pterorhinus courtoisi was published in 2026.
+The genome size is approximately 1.26 Gb, with 92.32% of the sequence anchored to 39 pseudochromosomes.
+The assembly has a BUSCO completeness of 96.6%, and 16,807 protein-coding genes were predicted.

+Population

 The nominate subspecies was only rediscovered in 2000, in Wuyuan County, Jiangxi, but remains very rare with a total wild population of approximately 200 individuals.
-The subspecies G. courtoisi simaoensis has not been encountered in the wild since the type specimens were collected in Simao, Yunnan, in 1956.
+The subspecies P. c. simaoensis has not been encountered in the wild since the type specimens were collected in Simao, Yunnan, in 1956.
 More than 100 blue-crowned laughingthrushes are kept in zoos (where part of a captive breeding program) and private aviculture, but it is unclear what subspecies they belong to.
-A recent review failed to support the distinction of two separate subspecies, leading to simaoensis being treated as a synonym of the nominate in Handbook of the Birds of the World.
+A recent review failed to support the distinction of two separate subspecies, leading to P. c. simaoensis being treated as a synonym of the nominate in Handbook of the Birds of the World.

+Conservation status

 This bird was erroneously listed as a species of least concern in the 2006 IUCN Red List.
-Actually, it seems close to extinction at least in the wild, and its status was thus corrected to critically endangered in the 2007 Red List issue.
+Currently, it seems close to extinction at least in the wild, and its status was thus corrected to critically endangered in the 2007 Red List issue.